RAS-Delft/.github/profile/maintainers_guide/benchmark_vessel_computer_setup/README.md

 - Manual; you install all dependencies, you download all required repositories/ros packages, place them, build them.
 - Use Docker.
 Dockerfiles describe the same steps, but already programmed as if it is a recipe.
 Its more complex to set up, but easier to deploy/repair on larger systems (e.g. more services per ship/ more ships).
 The steps for docker are listed as optional.

+Note that if some of the manual setup instructions are unclear/incomplete, consider checking out the docker instructions.
+The effective steps that the systems are doing are mostly identical.
+Consider opening a dockerfile and observing what commands are run there, as your solution might be there as well.

 ## Installation of OS on on-board computer
 Install a recent linux distribution.
 You can choose a more minimalistic OS, or one with conveniencies such as a desktop GUI.